jnyfah/jnyfah.github.io/_posts/casting.md

 ```
 Automatically the compiler saves `x` as 9 and discards any value after the decimal, demotion has occurs and there was a loss!.
 There would be no problem if the size of the variable in the left expression can accommodate the value of the expression, although the results may differ from those intended.
 The value of `y` would be `true` if any real or integer value is assigned to it and false if `0` is assigned.

-But promotion doesnt create any problems there is neither a loss or gain for the data, just a change in type.
+But promotion doesn't create any problems there is neither a loss or gain for the data, just a change in type.

 __Explicit Conversion__ : the user manually changes data from one type to another, there are 3 main types of explicit conversion: